eclipse-rdf4j/rdf4j/site/content/documentation/programming/federation/index.md

 ### Example 4: Federation with resolvable endpoints:

 FedX supports to use resolvable endpoints as federation members.
 These resolvable repositories are not managed by FedX, but are resolved using a provided _RepositoryResolver_.
-An example use case is to reference a repository managed by the rdf4j-server.
-Alternatively, any custom resolver can be provided to FedX during the initialization using the _FedXFactory_.
+An example use case is to reference a repository managed by the rdf4j-server (i.e. from within the RDF4J workbench).
+Alternatively, any custom resolver can be provided to FedX during the initialization using the _FedXFactory_, e.g. a `LocalRepositoryManager`.

 ```
 @prefix sd: <http://www.w3.org/ns/sparql-service-description#> .